-This 30 day challenge is going to be great for those of us that need some good motivation and accountability from others, its going to help us tackle spaces in our home that we just simply neglect, and its going to help us check off lots of cleaning tasks that tend to be overlooked.
+This 30-day challenge is going to be great for those of us who need some good motivation and accountability from others, It's going to help us tackle spaces in our home that we just simply neglect, and it's going to help us check off lots of cleaning tasks that tend to be overlooked.

 Here are the details;

 -This isn't your ENTIRE cleaning schedule, which means you still need to do your normal cleaning routine and then this 15 minutes ON TOP!
 This is your additional cleaning challenge.

 -We will spend 15 minutes working on a space each day.
 If you have A LOT of clutter, then maybe the entire 15 minutes will be going through it.
 If it's already decluttered, then you will spend the time dusting and wiping down shelves.
 Just because it's 15 minutes doesn't mean we just let the timer run out.. we want to keep moving as quickly as possible to declutter your home for healthy living!